AdminHack-bit/AdminHack-bit/README.md

 My Docker Hub username is **adminhack1**.

 I'm working on a very big project:
-- Android on Windows phones (not Windows Phone but Windows Mobile 5/6/6.5 do not get confused with Windows 10 Mobile)
+- ~~Android on Windows phones (not Windows Phone but Windows Mobile 5/6/6.5 do not get confused with Windows 10 Mobile)~~
+- MicroDFR0997

 ## Recent Docker images